How To Test Ductile Iron for Quality

 2. Eddy current testing

 Eddy current testing can be used to detect minute flaws surface and internal flaws.
 It can also be used as a thickness gauge and to test the conductivity of a specimen.
-However, training and experience are necessary to accurately use the equipment and interpret the results.
+However, training and experience are necessary to use the equipment and interpret the results accurately.

 3. Magnetic particle inspection

 The process typically involves the use of an electric current to magnetize (put a magnetic field into) the casting.
 Cracks or other discontinuities in the casting will disrupt the magnetic field and attract iron filings that are applied to it.
 Accumulations of the particles are called indications.
-These are located; the discontinuities evaluated; and the casting is demagnetized.
+Once these are located, the discontinuities are evaluated and the casting is demagnetized.

 4. Penetrant testing